Actively Recruiting

 You may qualify if you...

-- Men and women older than 18 years
+- Men and women over 18 years old

-- Referred for a clinically indicated stress echocardiography for ischemia and risk assessment
+- Referred for a clinically indicated stress echocardiogram to assess ischemia and risk

 You will not qualify if you...

-- Emergency procedures or active acute coronary syndrome symptoms
+- Emergency procedure or active acute coronary syndrome (active chest pain, ischemic ECG changes, or elevated cardiac enzymes)

-- Referral for viability, pulmonary hypertension, or valve assessment
+- Referred for viability, pulmonary hypertension, or valve assessment

-- History of significant coronary artery disease procedures (PCI, coronary artery bypass graft, or angioplasty)
+- History of significant coronary artery disease, including PCI, coronary artery bypass graft, or angioplasty

 - History of stroke or myocardial infarction

-- Known allergy to perflutren contrast agent or Polyethylene Glycol (component of the contrast agent)
+- Known allergy to perflutren contrast agent or Polyethylene Glycol (Peg)

 - History of carotid artery surgery (endarterectomy or stenting)

-- Serious medical conditions or complications that could interfere with the carotid scan or care
+- Serious medical condition or complications from stress test affecting carotid scan or care

 - Currently pregnant or breastfeeding